 Even lampshaded in McGee's book Deep Six, where the characters based of Tony and Ziva are in a romantic relationship.

 Abby and McGee are a case of Resolved Sexual Tension.
-They were involved for a few episodes in season one, but after their break-up have continued to flirt and get jealous of each other's love interests.
+They were involved for a few episodes in season one, but since their break-up have continued to flirt and get jealous of each other's love interests.

 Noah's Arc: This is Noah and Wade's driving dynamic early on before they get together and when they reconnect after their break up and getting other boyfriends.